Trump's resignation offer to federal employees goes to court

 The resignation offer has gone out to more than 2 million civilian employees of the federal government, including employees of the National Security Agency and the Central Intelligence Agency.
 Earlier, OPM had excluded people in positions related to national security from the offer.

 By late Wednesday, more than 40,000 employees, or roughly 2% of the federal workers eligible for the offer, had agreed to resign, according to an administration official who was not authorized to speak publicly about the matter.
-The administration expects the number to surge in the final hours before the deadline.
+The administration expected the number to surge in the final hours before Thursday's deadline.

 Meanwhile, confusion over whether the deal is legal and enforceable persists, and many federal employees remain wary.

-"I don't know anybody considering taking it who wasn't already planning on retiring," said David Casserly, a Labor Department employee of three and a half years, at a rally outside the Frances Perkins Building where the Labor Department is headquartered, on Wednesday.
+"I don't know anybody considering taking it who wasn't already planning on retiring," said David Casserly, a Labor Department employee of 3 1/2 years, at a rally outside the Frances Perkins Building where the Labor Department is headquartered, on Wednesday.

 The original "Fork" email warned employees who choose to stay that their jobs are not guaranteed.
 This week, leaders at some agencies warned of significant layoffs ahead.